electricboy6/GoldASM/doc/GoldASM.md

 #### Parameters
 Parameters are separated with commas.
 #### Instruction List
-The parameters of the function are in parenthesis.
+The parameters of the function are in parentheses.
 If there are multiple versions, they are nested.
 ``a`` is absolute
 ``i`` is indexed
 ``zp`` is zero paged